vistalab-technion/cs236781/_pages/info.md

 If you have a valid reason to request extention please contact the course staff.

 **Language**: All course materials (including lecture and tutorial videos) are provided in English.
-This semester the frontal lectures and tutorials will be in Hebrew.
+This semester the frontal lectures and tutorials will be in English.

 **Credits**: 3.0.